-Moving to a new state can feel like a fresh start-but when it comes to your health benefits, it introduces several critical changes that many employees overlook.
-The short answer is that your benefits plan design and network access are likely to change, but how dramatically depends on the type of health plan you have.
-If you have a fully insured plan (purchased from a carrier like Blue Cross, Aetna, or Cigna), your coverage may not follow you at all.
-If you're on a self-funded employer plan, your benefits might be more portable but still subject to network limitations and state-specific regulations.
+Moving to a new state can feel like a fresh start—but your health benefits might not play along.
+Here's the short version: your plan design and network access are almost certainly going to change.
+How much depends on your type of plan.
+If you have a fully insured plan (bought from a carrier like Blue Cross, Aetna, or Cigna), your coverage may not follow you at all.
+If you're on a self-funded employer plan, your benefits might be more portable, but network limits and state regulations still apply.

 The most important factor is whether your employer's health plan is fully insured or self-funded.
 These two structures are regulated differently and have very different rules for interstate moves.